Aetherspace/green-stack-starter-demo/README.md

 ...

-> This repo is just a fork for demo and conference talk purposes.
-While usable, this template may therefore be outdated.
-I often make this demo repo public for about 1 month after any related conf talk, so it might also dissapear soon. 👀 (Until then, any repos created from this template fall under the [free / demo licence](https://github.com/Aetherspace/green-stack-starter-demo/blob/main/LICENSE.md#free-license))
+> This repo is a ***free ambassador version*** of the [GREEN stack starter](https://github.com/sponsors/codinsonn).
+Keep the disclaimer above somewhere in your main README (or mention Aetherspace in your front-end) so this repo and any repos created from this template continue to fall under the [free ambassador licence](https://github.com/Aetherspace/green-stack-starter-demo/blob/main/LICENSE.md#free-license)

-> ***For an always available, always updated version 👉 [Aetherspace/green-stack-starter](https://github.com/sponsors/codinsonn)***
+> ***For optional plugin branches, and an always updated version 👉 [Aetherspace/green-stack-starter](https://github.com/sponsors/codinsonn)***

+...